Business education, personalized

 • Overall percentage of minority students: 21%

-• Percentage of students of color in first-year baccalaureate class: 17%
+• Underrepresented minority students in first-year baccalaureate class: 18%

-• Percentage of first-generation students in first-year baccalaureate class: 21%
+• First-generation students in first-year baccalaureate class: 20%

-REAL-WORLD EXPERIENCE & EARNINGS (Cooperative Education): Last year students earned a collective $65 million by alternating semesters spent in school with paid, professional work experiences related directly to their majors.
+Real-world experience and earnings (cooperative education): Last year UC students earned a collective $65 million by alternating semesters spent in school with paid, professional work experiences related directly to their majors.

-COSTS Per academic year:
+Costs per academic year:

-• Tuition, Ohio resident, undergrad: $11,000
+• Tuition, Ohio resident, undergraduate: $11,000

-• Tuition, out of state, undergrad: $26,334
+• Tuition, out of state, undergraduate: $26,334

 • Tuition, Ohio resident, graduate: $14,468